rubocop/ruby-style-guide/README.md

     ```

 * Indent `when` as deep as `case`.
 I know that many would disagree
-  with this one, but it's the style established in both the "The Ruby
+  with this one, but it's the style established in both "The Ruby
   Programming Language" and "Programming Ruby".

     ```Ruby